-Copyright © 2017 by Broadridge Investor Communication Solutions, Inc. All rights reserved.
-No part of this publication may be copied or distributed, transmitted, transcribed, stored in a retrieval system, transferred in any form or by any means - electronic, mechanical, magnetic, manual, or otherwise - or disclosed to third parties without the express written permission of Broadridge Advisor Solutions, 15050 Avenue of Science, Suite 200, San Diego, CA 92128, U.S.A.
+Copyright © 2019 by Broadridge Investor Communication Solutions, Inc. All rights reserved.
+No part of this publication may be copied or distributed, transmitted, transcribed, stored in a retrieval system, transferred in any form or by any means-electronic, mechanical, magnetic, manual, or otherwise-or disclosed to third parties without the express written permission of Broadridge Advisor Solutions, 15050 Avenue of Science, Suite 200, San Diego, CA 92128, U.S.A.

-The information contained in this booklet is not written or intended as tax or legal advice, and it may not be relied on for the purpose of avoiding any federal tax penalties.
-You are encouraged to seek advice from your own tax or legal counsel.
+The information contained in this booklet is not written or intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
+You are encouraged to seek advice from an independent professional advisor.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.